meaningfy-ws/er-system/docs/schema/EntityResolution.md

     description: 'The canonical entity that the ERE has associated to the original entity.

-      TODO: the canonical entity URI is available from the this attribute, should we
+      This includes the canonical entity URI and its type.

-      have it at the parent level too?

       '
     from_schema: https://data.europa.eu/ers/schema